alexgo-io/alex-v1-docs/trading-lending-and-borrowing/trading-pool/README.md

 ### Liquidity Positions
 When a user provides liquidity to a pool, they are said to be adding liquidity positions (using the `add-to-position` function).
 The reverse operation occurs when users withdraw their assets, thus reducing their positions (using the `reduce-position` function).
 Both operations involve the minting and burning of LP Tokens, respectively, to represent the user's share of the pool.

-### Pool tokens
+### Pool token / LP Token
-Also known as "LP Token" (Liquidity Provider Token); issued to users who contribute assets to a liquidity pool, representing their share of the pool and potential earnings.
+Pool token, also known as "LP Token" (Liquidity Provider Token); issued to users who contribute assets to a liquidity pool, representing their share of the pool and potential earnings.
 The token contract is `token-amm-pool-v2-01` and it implements [SIP013](https://github.com/stacksgov/sips/pull/42).
 Each pool is mapped to a unique id (`pool-id`) with associated liquidity mapped to the balance under that id (`token-id`).